danram0121/Transbot_ws/readme.md

 Make sure you create a directory for the packages in this repo.
 I am using a directory named **Transbot_ws**.
 In the **Transbot_ws** there is a **src** folder and all the packages in this repo are intended to be in that **src** directory.
 <br>

-Remember to build in the Transbot_ws directory wheneber a new file is created
+Remember to build in the Transbot_ws directory whenever a new file is created

 ```
     colcon build